• Skip to main content

 Final Thoughts

 Custom whitening trays are truly the best of both teeth-whitening worlds.
-They’re as effective as professional whitening, even if results take a little longer, yet as convenient for on-the-go whitening as over-the-counter products.
-Plus, a dentist oversees the process, and if you have questions, you can reach out to them.
+They’re widely considered effective — even if results take a little longer — and as convenient for on-the-go whitening as over-the-counter products.

 In our modern, stressful world, treating yourself to custom whitening trays to boost your self-confidence could be just what the doctor ordered.
 And custom whitening trays are one of your most reliable options.